 Carmen Brewton Denison, Executive Director

-Carmen Brewton Denison is a writer, educator, artist, and activist in Portland, Oregon.
-She serves as the Executive Director at the racial and education justice non-profit organization Campus Compact of Oregon.
-In this role, she supports the development and implementation of racial justice programming in partnership with 2- and 4-year colleges and universities, K-12 schools, and government and non-profit entities across Oregon.
-She coordinates, designs, and facilitates CCOR community accountability and collaboration and institutional equity initiatives with campus and community partners across the country.
+Carmen Brewton Denison is writer, artist, educator, and activist residing in Portland, Oregon.
+She serves as the Executive Director at the racial and education justice non-profit organization Coalition for Racial and Educational Justice, fka, Campus Compact of Oregon.
+In this role, she leads the development and implementation of racial justice programming in partnership with 2- and 4-year colleges and universities, K-12 schools, and government, non-profit entities, and grassroots initiatives across Oregon and the west coast.
+With this, she coordinates, designs, and facilitates CCOR community accountability and collaboration and institutional equity initiatives with campus and community partners across the country.

 |

 Since then, Carmen has worked on collaborative projects focused on housing and houselessness, prison abolition, international feminisms, BIPoC and LGBTQAI2S+ youth, and students.
-As a teacher and facilitator, Carmen supported the development of interdisciplinary and socially engaged programming in Marylhurst University's art department, where she taught critical theory and interdisciplinary thesis research and writing.
-She also taught critical theory and interdisciplinary thesis research and writing and a course on politics, aesthetics, and narrative.
+As a teacher and facilitator, Carmen designed and implemented interdisciplinary and socially engaged curriculum as a faculty in Marylhurst University's art department.
+There she taught critical theory and interdisciplinary thesis research and writing, and a course on politics, aesthetics, and narrative.
 Following that, she taught critical race theory with a specific focus on Black, Queer, and Indigenous feminisms at the Pacific Northwest College of Art's Hallie Ford School of Graduate Studies.

 As a faculty at Portland State University, Carmen has taught Black Liberation/Black Civil Rights and the counternarrative portion of Racial Equity in Oregon.
 This class examines the consequences of racist legislation on BIPoC communities across the state.
 From time to time, Carmen moderates conversations about power, positionality, and narrative and writes social and aesthetic criticism.
 Finally, she is deeply invested in an ongoing research practice focused on the intellectual traditions and narratives of Black and Indigenous communities as pathways to liberation.

 Since then, Carmen has worked on collaborative projects focused on housing and houselessness, prison abolition, international feminisms, BIPoC and LGBTQAI2S+ youth, and students.
-As a teacher and facilitator, Carmen supported the development of interdisciplinary and socially engaged programming in Marylhurst University's art department, where she taught critical theory and interdisciplinary thesis research and writing.
-She also taught critical theory and interdisciplinary thesis research and writing and a course on politics, aesthetics, and narrative.
+As a teacher and facilitator, Carmen designed and implemented interdisciplinary and socially engaged curriculum as a faculty in Marylhurst University's art department.
+There she taught critical theory and interdisciplinary thesis research and writing, and a course on politics, aesthetics, and narrative.
 Following that, she taught critical race theory with a specific focus on Black, Queer, and Indigenous feminisms at the Pacific Northwest College of Art's Hallie Ford School of Graduate Studies.

 As a faculty at Portland State University, Carmen has taught Black Liberation/Black Civil Rights and the counternarrative portion of Racial Equity in Oregon.
 This class examines the consequences of racist legislation on BIPoC communities across the state.
 From time to time, Carmen moderates conversations about power, positionality, and narrative and writes social and aesthetic criticism.
 Finally, she is deeply invested in an ongoing research practice focused on the intellectual traditions and narratives of Black and Indigenous communities as pathways to liberation.